LeonardoIasi/Extended_Admixture_Pulse/Extended_Admixture_Pulse_inferrence/README.md

 exponential or lomax pdf.
 The input data must at least contain one column (length\_cM) giving the length of unique segments in centiMorgan.
-There are two additional parameters lower and upper cutoffs which indicates the bounds in which segments can be relaiably be called (we recomend 0.05/1.2 cM for data from present-day individuals).
+There are two additional parameters lower and upper cutoffs which indicates the bounds in which segments can be reliably be called.
 If you use cutoff, a truncated version of the pdf’s will be fitted.

 ## Example

-In this documentation we will discuss two ways of modeling the length distribution of introgressed segments after a certain time t.
-The simple pulse model assumes that all the introgressed materia entered in just one generation (i.e. the duration of gene flow was one gneneration) a time \(t_m\) ago.
-The extended pulse relaxes this assumption. here, the introgressed material can enter over an extended period of time with a mean time of that period being \(t_m\).
-The duration (\(t_d\)) is defined by the parameter k, wherease \(t_d = 4 t_m k^{(-\frac{1}{2})}\).

-We will follow an example of an extended period of gene flow between Neandertal and Non-Africans around 50,000 years ago.
-We use simulated data generated using msprime coalescent simulations.
-The simulation used an emperical map to simulate realistic recombination patterns.
-In this simulation \(t_m = 1,500\) generations ago and \(t_d = 2000\) generations.
+We use the same example as before but now with segment data.
 The simulated segments are given in the Example\_seg.txt file.

 ### Fitting the simple to segment length data